jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 end
 ```

 The return value of this method is an array of the current board's state, each index of which directly corresponds to the WIN_COMBINATIONS array, and represents whether or not a win is imminent.
-For instance:
+For instance, the tokens ("X," "O", or blank) in the following array that the #win_indexes method returns:

 ```
   ==>   ["X", " ", "X"],